social-media-ethics-automation/book/docs/reddit/_sources/ch17_harassment/07_design_example_quoting.md

 # Design Example: Quoting Posts

 The way social media sites are designed can encourage or discourage different forms of harassment.
-One interaction type that many have pointed to as enabling harassment is quote posts.
+One interaction type that many have blamed for enabling harassment is quote posts.

 ## Quote Posts